dotnet/spark/docs/coding-guidelines/add-types-to-SerDe.md

 ### 2. Derserialize this new type in JVM with read method

-In [SerDe.scala](https://github.com/dotnet/spark/blob/master/src/scala/microsoft-spark-2.3.x/src/main/scala/org/apache/spark/api/dotnet/SerDe.scala) (This need to be changed in all Spark version 2.3.x, 2.4.x and 3.0.x).
+In [SerDe.scala](https://github.com/dotnet/spark/blob/master/src/scala/microsoft-spark-2.3.x/src/main/scala/org/apache/spark/api/dotnet/SerDe.scala) (This need to be changed in all Spark version 2.3.x, 2.4.x and 3.0.x), add a new case statement for your new type identifier in either `readTypedObject` or `readList` method depending on the new type:

 In either the method `readTypedObject` or `readList` add a new case statement for your new type
 identifier: